Proportionality for Constrained Public Decisions

+Proportionality under constrains have been studied extensively by \citet{MasarikP024generalProp} in a general social-choice model that can model both the unconstrained and constrained versions of public-decisions, along with a variety of other social choice domains.
+Their model elicits approval ballots from voters over a set of alternatives, and imposes a feasibility constraint on potential outcomes.
+The most notable differences with the model we work with are that $(1)$ while our proportionality axioms—based on the idea of \emph{feasible voter deviations}—are structurally similar to those of \citeauthor{MasarikP024generalProp}, our axioms demand less from voter groups when evaluating their deserved representation, making them arguably more natural but also harder to satisfy; and $(2)$ by introducing properties tailored to our specific setting, we define and analyse constrained public-decision rules not considered by \citeauthor{MasarikP024generalProp}, such as the method of equal shares (an open question explicitly mentioned by \citeauthor{MasarikP024generalProp}).

+In a similar line, \citet{mavrovMSEC2023fair} adapted justified representation for the committee elections model with arbitrary constraints, mostly focused on the notion of the core but also defining a version of extended justified representation.
+We refer to the discussion by \cite{MasarikP024generalProp} for illustrating the limitations of their approach.

-In related fields, previous work studied proportionality in various models that differ from the constrained public-decision model but features collective choices on interconnected propositions: the \emph{belief merging} setting \citep{haretEtAlAAAI2020belief}, interdependent binary issues via \emph{conditional ballots} \citep{brillEtAlIJCAI2023prop}, and approval-based shortlisting with constraints (presented in a model of judgment aggregation) \citep{chingomaEtAlAAMAS2022simulate}.
+In related fields, previous work studied proportionality in various models that feature collective choices on interconnected propositions: the \emph{belief merging} setting \citep{haretEtAlAAAI2020belief}, interdependent binary issues via \emph{conditional ballots} \citep{brillEtAlIJCAI2023prop}, committee elections with synergies \citep{izsakEtAlAAAI2018synergies}, participatory budgeting with project interactions \citep{jainEtAlIJCAI2020interactions}, and approval-based shortlisting with constraints, in a model of judgment aggregation by \citet{chingomaEtAlAAMAS2022simulate}.

-\myparagraph{Contribution.} We study the extent to which proportionality can be ensured constrained public-decision setting.
-First, we introduce the notion of feasible group deviations as a building block that allows the translation of existing proportionality axioms---that are based on varying public-decision interpretations of justified representation---for this setting with constraints.

-For each of our axioms, we show that although it is challenging to satisfy these properties in general constrained instances, when one hones in on a restricted---yet highly expressive---class of constraints, we can achieve proportionality guarantees that represent approximations of the desirable justified-representation axioms.
-In doing so, we also define novel adaptations of recently studied decision rules to our public-decision setting with constraints, namely the method of equal shares (\emph{MES}) and the \emph{MeCorA} rule.
-Finally, we adapt the priceability notion from the MWV literature, which provides another promising route to introduce proportionality into public decisions under constraints.

-\myparagraph{Paper outline.} We begin by detailing the constrained public-decision model in Section~\ref{sec:model}.
-We continue with Section~\ref{sec:justified} where we discuss two known ways in which justified representation is formalised for public decisions, and also present the notion of deviating groups.
-Then each of sections \ref{sec:justified_cohesive} and \ref{sec:justified_agreement} deal with a particular public-decision interpretation of justified representation.
-Before concluding in Section~\ref{sec:conclusion}, we deal wit our constrained version of the priceability axiom in Section~\ref{sec:priceable}.
-Note that all omitted proofs can be found as part of the supplementary material.